Elena-Cantoni/CHOanalysis/documents/minimization.md

 It returns a float value: ```0.0310362886005352```

 ## `tot_distances(m_dist, txt_files, n_alpha, df_cd):`
 It estimates matrix filled with distances between CHO and human points referred to the same diameter.
-The loops used inside the function move between all the contrasts defined for each model with different $\alpha$ and for each experimental observer.
+The loops used inside the function move between all the contrasts defined for each model with different &alpha; and for each experimental observer.

 #### Parameters:
 - m_dist : empty matrix to be filled
 - txt_files : txt dataframe
 - n_alpha : int value representing the number of rows where the word 'alpha' appears
-- df_cd : contrast-detil curve dataframe
+- df_cd : contrast-detial curve dataframe

 #### Example:
 ```